orasanen/ALICE/README.md

 diarization.
 The used model for linguistic unit counts has been optimized across three languages:
 Argentinian Spanish, Tseltal, and American and UK variants of English.

+ALICE outputs an estimate for the number of phonemes, syllables, and words in the input.
+Only speech detected as spoken by adult male or female talkers is considered towards the counts.

 Unit counts from ALICE are not (and are not meant to be) accurate at short time-scales, but optimized for counting across several minutes of audio.
 Also note that ALICE is NOT designed for "typical" high-quality audio recordings, and may